 If you are ready for some real exercise the steep walk up to McCaig's Tower will reward you with a fantastic photo opportunity to capture an image of your ship which will be spectacular - even in poor weather.

 Of course we hope the sun shines when you visit, but remember there's a saying in these parts - 'if you don't like the weather, wait five minutes' - it's best described as changeable whatever the season.

 Look out for the Walking Tour Guides who can lead you from North Pier (uphill) to McCaig's Tower or take a level walk along the Esplanade.

 The Oban Town Ambassadors do their best to meet and greet every cruise ship passenger and they will also have local maps and plenty of suggestions of things to see and do.
 Oban's Visitor Information Centre (iCentre) is also conveniently located just off North Pier and can help independent cruise ship passengers plan their visit to Oban and Lorn.
 You can also purchase tour tickets for walking tours, boat trips and other activities from VisitScotland counter staff.

-In addition to these ocean going ships the Lord of the Glens visits Oban on Thursday afternoons throughout the season.
-Hebridean Princess is also a regular visitor and there are several smaller cruise ships operators, such as The Majestic Line which embark passengers from Oban.
+Hebridean Princess and Lord of the Glens are regular visitors and there are several smaller cruise ships operators, such as The Majestic Line which embark passengers from Oban.
+St Hilda Sea Adventures is based at Dunstaffnage Marina and offers unique sailing experience for smaller groups.
 Vessels of all types (commercial and pleasure) will find a wealth of useful information on Harbour facilities online at www.obanharbour.scot

 You can also check out the Oban Webcams to see what's in port!